juancastillo0/leto/leto_shelf/README.md

 `ModelRepo.getModels` will receive `true` in the `withNested` param for the `getModelsWithNested` query since `lookaheadObj.contains('nested')` will be `true` and the `withNested` param will be `false` for the `getModelsBase` query since the "nested" field was not selected.

-## Dataloader
+## DataLoader

-An easier to implement but probably less performant way of solving the N+1 problem is by using a `Dataloader`.
+An easier to implement but probably less performant way of solving the N+1 problem is by using a `DataLoader`.

 ```dart